KarthikLN/EDA-Exploratory-Data-Analysis-/Traffic data Analysis (EDA)/README.md

 📂 Dataset
 The dataset contains traffic-related information such as:
-Junction id
+Junction id,
-Timestamp
+Timestamp,
-Vehicle Count
+Vehicle Count,
-Average Speed
+Average Speed,

 🛠️ Technologies Used
 Pandas